dharsh-create/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by: Purusothaman k
+Developed by: Dharshini V

-RegisterNumber: 212224110046
+RegisterNumber: 212223040038

 ```
 module program2(A,B,C,D,F1);